ohshitgorillas/ReducedReachKBLayer/README.md

 The below sections detail the usage of the layer.

 ### Chording
 While general usage is straightforward, what may not be is the chording.
-For example, the following critical functions may be accessed with your left hand exclusively:
+For example, the following critical functions may be accessed with your left hand exclusively by chording multiple keys:

-- To delete the previous or next word, hold ⇪ + 'a' (⌥) and hit 'd' (⌫) or 'f' (⌦) respectively.
+- Delete the previous or next word: Hold ⇪ + 'a' (⌥) and press 'd' (⌫) or 'f' (⌦).
-- To delete all text on the line before or after the cursor, hold ⇪ + 's' (⌘) and hit 'd' or 'f' respectively.
+- Delete all text on the line before or after the cursor: Hold ⇪ + 's' (⌘) and press 'd' or 'f'.
-- To insert a new line without submitting the current text, hold ⇪ + 'c' (⇧) and hit 'e' (↵).
+- Insert a new line without submitting the current text: Hold ⇪ + 'c' (⇧) and press 'e' (↵).

-Furthermore, by including the navigation functions with our right hand:
+Furthermore, by including the navigation functions with our right hand, we may access even more functions:

-- To jump the cursor to the next or previous word, hold ⇪ + 'a' (⌥) and hit 'l' (right arrow) or 'j' (left arrow) respectively
+– Jump the cursor to the next or previous word: Hold ⇪ + 'a' (⌥) and press 'l' (right arrow) or 'j' (left arrow).
-- To highlight the previous or next page of text, hold ⇪ + 'c' (⇧) and press 'h' (Page Up) or 'n' (Page Down) respectively
+- Highlight the previous or next page of text: Hold ⇪ + 'c' (⇧) and press 'h' (Page Up) or 'n' (Page Down).
-- To unindent or indent a line in a code editor, hold ⇪ + 's' (⌘) and hit 'u' ('[{') or 'o' (']}') respectively
+- Unindent or indent a line in a code editor: Hold ⇪ + 's' (⌘) and press 'u' ('[{') or 'o' (']}')

-## Modifier Modifications for Windows
-Because modifier keys behave differently in Windows versus macOS, we make the following modifications to adapt the layout for Windows:

-1. 'a' → ⌃
-2. 's' → Alt
-3. 'w' → ⊞

 ## F13
-The layer includes access to the user-programmable F13 key via 'x'.
+The layer includes access to the user-programmable F13 key via ⇪ + 'x'.

-Personally, I have this key mapped to Non-US Backslash (NUBS) or '§±' in Karabiner-Elements, which then maps to Compose via the use of the US Custom keyboard layout.
-Compose allows me to write non-standard characters such as → by pressing caps + 'x' to enable composition mode, then typing '->'.
+I have this key mapped to Compose, which allows me to write non-standard characters such as → by pressing caps + 'x' to enable composition mode, then typing '->'.
 For instructions on enabling the Compose key in macOS, see https://uscustom.sourceforge.net/#installation.
-Standard key combiations are here: https://github.com/tsibley/compose/blob/master/compose
+Standard key combiations are here: https://github.com/tsibley/compose/blob/master/compose.

 ## Comments
-Whenever possible, I have tried to map functions to keys that could be mnemonic or at least easy to remember:
+Whenever possible, keys are mapped mnemonically or to be generally easy to remember:
 - Escape ('quit') to 'q'
 - Win key to 'w'
 - Enter to 'e'
-- pRint to 'r' (too much of a strech? fair enough...)
+- pRint to 'r' (no? too much of a strech? fair enough...)
 - Backspace ('delete') to 'd'
 - Delete ('forward delete') to 'f'
 - '/?' aka forward slash to '\\|' aka backslash

-In other instances, however, keys are mapped based on usefulness and ergonomics: for example, while it may be more mnemonic to swap ⇧ (Shift) and ⌘ (Command) to 's' and 'c' respectively, the placement of ⌘ at 's' allows for chording the keys ⇪ + 's' + 'f' (⌘ + ⌦), which is far more ergonomic than chording ⇪ + 'c' + 'f'.
+In other cases, keys are mapped to optimize ergonomics.
+For instance, while it may be more mnemonic to swap ⇧ (Shift) and ⌘ (Command) to 's' and 'c' respectively, ⌘ is instead mapped to 's' to enable the ergonomic chord ⇪ + 's' + 'f' (⌘ + ⌦) and avoid the unergomonic ⇪ + 'c' + 'f'.

+the placement of ⌘ at 's' allows for chording the keys ⇪ + 's' + 'f' (⌘ + ⌦), which is far more ergonomic than chording ⇪ + 'c' + 'f'.
 Because ⌘ + ⌦ is useful, and ⇧ + ⌦ is not, it therefore makes most ergonomic sense to place ⌘ at 's' and ⇧ at 'c'.
 Furthermore, the location of ⇧ at 'c' enables the chording of 'c' + 'e', or ⇧ + ↵, which is relatively more ergonomic than 's' + 'e'.

-I have tried to avoid remapping common functions which are already easily accessible and ergonomic, e.g., ⌘ + 's' as Save is already easy enough to access, so there's no real need to remap it to this layer.